data-umbrella/data-umbrella.github.io/_posts/2022-04-15-pymc-sprint-summary.md

 ## Sprint Background

+For this article, a "maintainer" to PyMC is one who is on the [Developer, Documentation, Community or General Team](https://github.com/pymc-devs/pymc/blob/main/GOVERNANCE.md#team-organization).

 PyMC Maintainer Oriol Abril Pla had learnt of Reshama Shaikh when he was doing diversity research in the PyData ecosystem in his role as Diversity Chair of [PyMCon 2020](https://pymc-devs.github.io/pymcon/).
 He had heard of Reshama’s work on the [NumFOCUS DISC Committee](https://reshamas.github.io/reflecting-on-two-years-on-the-numfocus-disc-committee/).
 That led him to Data Umbrella where he connected with the organizers on their Discord server in August 2020.
 In March of 2021, Data Umbrella invited Oriol to present to the Data Umbrella community.
 That event was the webinar [Bayesian Modeling with PyMC3
 ](https://youtu.be/6dc7JgR8eI0).
 That was the start of a fruitful relationship between the two organizations.

-The sprint was initiated by Meenal of the PyMC team in September of 2021.
+The sprint was initiated by Maintainer Meenal of the PyMC team (Documentation, Community) in September of 2021.
 Meenal had recently completed [Google Summer of Code, 2021](https://mjhajharia.com/post/2021/08/20/summing-up-summer/).
 Her project was entitled [PyMC: Extending Time-Series Models](https://numfocus.medium.com/45-gsoc-students-contributed-to-numfocus-projects-aeaebcbab339).

 <p float="left">
    <a href="https://numfocus.medium.com/45-gsoc-students-contributed-to-numfocus-projects-aeaebcbab339">